Kapiti Island

 The island is separated from the North Island by the Rauoterangi Channel.
 The highest point on the island is Tūteremoana, 521 m.
 The seaward (west) side of the island is particularly rocky and has high cliffs, some hundreds of metres high, that drop straight into the sea.
 The cliffs are subject to very strong prevailing westerly winds and the scrubby vegetation that grows there is low and stunted by the harsh environmental conditions.
 A cross-section of the island would show almost a right-angled triangle, revealing its origins from lying on a fault line (part of the same ridge as the Tararua Range).
 The island's vegetation is dominated by scrub and forest of kohekohe, tawa, and kanuka.
 Most of the forest is regenerating after years of burn-offs and farming, but some areas of original bush remain, with 30 m trees.

 Name and etymology

-The full original name for the island is Te Waewae-Kapiti-o-Tara-rāua-ko-Rangitāne, meaning "the boundary of Tara and Rangitāne" and referring to it as a place where the rohe (territories) of Ngāi Tara (now known as Muaūpoko) and Rangitāne iwi adjoined each other.
+The full original name for the island is Te Waewae-Kapiti-o-Tara-rāua-ko-Rangitāne, meaning "the boundary of Tara and Rangitāne" and referring to it as a place where the rohe (territories) of Ngāi Tara (now known as Muaūpoko) and Rangitāne (descendents of Whātonga) iwi adjoined each other.
 The word kapiti (meaning 'to be joined') is spelt without a macron, and is unrelated to the word kāpiti (cabbage).
 The island does not have an official name, but is recorded on topographical maps and hence in the New Zealand Gazetteer as Kapiti Island.
 In 2010 the Māori Language Commission acknowledged that, while the ordinary word kapiti does not have a macron, iwi of the Kāpiti region have evidence from history and local pronunciation that the place name is a variant form of āpiti, and that Kāpiti (with a macron) is correct.
+In the past, it was sometimes spelt Capiti Island.